Xiaoyan-Li/Xiaoyan-Li.github.io/_pages/research.md

 ---

-# Research interests
+## Research interests

 My research program integrates theoretical and applied investigations to advance **compositional, interpretable, and data-informed frameworks** for dynamic system modeling.
 It consists of two deeply interconnected lines — one *theory-driven*, grounded in mathematics, and one *application-driven*, motivated by real-world decision problems.

-## 🧩 Theory-Driven Line: Category Theory for Next-Generation Dynamic System Modeling
+**1. 🧩 Theory-Driven Line: Category Theory for Next-Generation Dynamic System Modeling**

 The theoretical line aims to reconstruct the **mathematical foundations** of dynamic modeling using applied category theory, and to translate these ideas into **open-source computational tools** that enable compositional and transparent model building.

-### 1. Theoretical frameworks
+a.
+Theoretical frameworks

 I develop a **category-theoretic foundation** for unifying diverse modeling methodologies — including **System Dynamics (SD)**, **Agent-Based Modeling (ABM)**, and **Discrete-Event Simulation (DES)** — under a shared semantic structure.
 This involves formalizing the relationships between state spaces, causal flows, and feedbacks, and expressing them as **composable morphisms** in categorical structures.